-Salisbury steak is a dish originating in the United States that is made from a blend of ground beef and other ingredients and is usually served with gravy or brown sauce.
+This dish, originating in the United States, is made from a mixture of ground beef and other ingredients, typically served with gravy or brown sauce.

-It's a version of Hamburg steak: Source Wikipedia.
+It's a variation of Hamburg steak, according to Wikipedia.

 What's the difference between Salisbury steak and Hamburger patties?